House Republicans back LePage veto, keeping Medicaid expansion in limbo

 Updated:

-AUGUSTA, Maine — Republicans in the Maine House of Representatives on Monday upheld Gov. Paul LePage’s veto of a bill that would have provided startup funding for voter-approved Medicaid expansion, guaranteeing for now that the issue will be solved in court.
+AUGUSTA, Maine — Republicans in the Maine House of Representatives on Monday upheld Gov. Paul LePage’s veto of a bill that would have provided startup funding for Medicaid expansion, guaranteeing for now that the issue will be solved in court.

-The move was expected and led to the Republican governor’s sixth successful veto on the issue of expanding Medicaid to 70,000 Mainers under the federal government.
-He vetoed expansion five times before 59 percent of voters made Maine the first state to pass it by referendum in 2017.
+It was one of the 23 of 43 LePage vetoes sustained by lawmakers Monday and the Republican’s latest successful veto on the issue of expanding Medicaid to 70,000 Mainers under the federal government.
+LePage vetoed expansion five times before 59 percent of voters made Maine the first state to pass it by referendum in 2017.

+[Veto tracker: See how lawmakers deal with LePage’s latest bill rejection spree]

-However, it hasn’t moved forward.
+However, expansion hasn’t moved forward.
 The day after that election, LePage laid out a list of conditions that he said the Legislature had to meet before he’d allow expansion to happen, including funding it at a disputed cost estimate and not raising taxes or raiding reserves.

 The Maine Department of Health and Human Services missed an April 3 deadline under the law to submit a plan for expanding Medicaid to people with incomes between 101 percent and 138 percent of the federal poverty level, leading to a lawsuit that month from advocates.